 Furthermore, if you use supplemental services through eBay, like buying and printing shipping labels, you’ll pay the costs associated with those respective services as well.
 These too will be detailed on your seller invoice.

-To truly grow your business and make the most of your selling experience with eBay, there are a few best practices you can implore.
+To truly grow your business and make the most of selling on eBay, there are a few best practices you should employ.
 Here are a few eBay selling tips to keep in mind:

 As we mentioned earlier, part of your planning process should be to review eBay’s rules and policies to make sure that your products are in line with any relevant regulations.
 Like any online marketplace, eBay wants the best experience for their customers (as should you), which means monitoring the practices of their sellers.
 If you have a question about a particular regulation, feel free to search the eBay help community or contact eBay directly for clarification.

 Positive reviews can do wonders for your eBay seller business account.
 Encourage your buyers to leave positive reviews if they had a good experience working with you and work toward a buying experience that will inspire customers to leave appreciative feedback.
 If you find a review that you feel is inaccurate, you can either reply to the feedback, request a revision from the seller, or worse case scenario, contact eBay and ask for it to be removed.
 Along these lines, you’ll want to monitor feedback left on your account and handle any issues that arise promptly and courteously.